-- Are biodegradable by standard methods and definitions – materials degrades relatively quickly in an aquatic aerobic environment.
+- Are biodegradable by standard methods and definitions – materials degrade relatively quickly in an aquatic aerobic environment.

-- Buy products that have clear labeling and information on use and disposal.
+- Buy products that have clear labelling and information on use and disposal.

 - You could always ask us for more information and recommendations simply by contacting us.